Skip to Content

 Colesbourne Park has been home to the Elwes family for centuries, and Henry John Elwes started the snowdrop collection when he discovered a new species – christened Galanthus Elwesii – in Turkey in 1874.
 Since then the family have kept adding to the collection and have created their own hybrid snowdrop species, meaning a real mix of shapes, sizes and colours on display.

 Colesbourne’s snowdrops are spread through the different sections of the gardens, with a formal garden, ice house and wood all scattered with white blooms.
-You can also visit St James’ church in the estate grounds and buy snowdrops bulbs and plants from their plant stall.
+You can also visit St James’ church in the estate grounds and buy snowdrop bulbs and plants from their plant stall.

-Colesbourne Park is open to the public from 1pm–4.30pm on 28–29 January, 4–5, 11–12, 18–19 and 25–26 February 2023.
-Entry costs £10 per adult or is free for children under 16.
+Colesbourne Park is open from 1pm–4pm on 25–26 January, 1–2, 8–9, 15–16 and 22–23 February 2025.
+Entry costs £10 adults/free for children under 16.
+Dogs on leads welcome.

 Painswick Rococo Garden